ApiBtcOrg/apibtcorg.github.io/README.md

 *   ⚡ **Truly Instant Payments:** Tap into the Lightning Network's sub-second settlement times and negligible fees.
 Perfect for micropayments and high-throughput scenarios where traditional finance lags behind.
 *   🤖 **Designed for Automation:** Minimal, predictable functions make integrating payments into complex AI logic, scripts, or backend services a breeze.
 Think `addinvoice()`, `sendpayment()`, `getinvoice()`.
 Simple.
 *   💻 **Fluent in Your Language:** Get native, idiomatic libraries for Python and JavaScript – the dominant languages in AI, machine learning, and web development.
 No awkward wrappers, just clean code.
-*   🌐 **Transparent & Community-Driven:** As fully open-source software ([MIT Licensed](https://github.com/DontTrustVerifyOrg/apibtc/blob/main/LICENSE)), you have complete visibility.
+*   🌐 **Transparent & Community-Driven:** As fully open-source software ([Apache 2.0 Licensed](https://github.com/DontTrustVerifyOrg/apibtc/blob/main/LICENSE)), you have complete visibility.
 Inspect the code, contribute improvements, and join a community building the future of Bitcoin integration.

 ---